maziars/GRAPHSP_Topology_Identification_Optimal_Design_Networks/README.md

 - main.c : runs the algorithms.
 For simplicity, the main assumes that the .txt folders containing the Edges (E), Laplacian (L), M and N (MN) and $\gamma$ (gamma) is in the same folder.
 See the IO manager to see how the files are read into memory and should be formatted.

 - IO_manager files: read the graph information from the file

+- D_comp files: This file contains the main dense matrix computation routines that use BLAS routines